cheeweeng/data_wrangling_MySQL/README.md

 ## 📊 Summary Tables
-Two summary tables are generated using GROUP BY queries to explore relationships, each table is accompanied by a brief interpretation in the main report.
+<p>Two summary tables are generated using GROUP BY queries to explore relationships, each table is accompanied by a brief interpretation in the main report.</p>

-## Summary table #1 – Coordination influenced Willingness to Recommend.
+<p>## Summary table #1 – Coordination influenced Willingness to Recommend.</p>
-This table investigate how the coordination level among the different parts of the organisation (measured by the column ‘coordinated’) influenced users’ willingness to recommend the services.
-I also tracked the result by each year so as to see the trend over time.
+<div>This table investigate how the coordination level among the different parts of the organisation (measured by the column ‘coordinated’) influenced users’ willingness to recommend the services.
+I also tracked the result by each year so as to see the trend over time.</div>
 <div style="display: block; margin-bottom: 20px;">
 <img src="https://github.com/user-attachments/assets/4ff1267c-5f42-4f61-a57f-e709b45c7a1c">
 <div>The results revealed that when different parts of the organisations are coordinated (shown as ALWAYS), the average willingness score (which is average willingness_to_recommend) are the highest over the two surveyed year in 2022 and 2023.